Atomicbunny/7k00_16s/README.md

  4: Click the arrow captioned next step at the bottom right of the screen.
 (Note: It may take a long time for large molecules, about 15-30 minutes max, avg time about 5 minutes).

  5: Once loading is finished, it will automatically process segments out of the input, and give you options to modify the settings it generated.
-We removed the Paromomycin (PAR) but kept all nucleic acids of  and Spermidine (SPD), Mg(2+) ions, and crystal waters.
+We removed the Paromomycin (PAR) and Spermidine (SPD) but kept all nucleic acids , Mg(2+) ions, and crystal waters.
 Click the next step arrow once you are satisfied.

  7: You are given several options, but we are interested in one near the bottom titled Non-standard amino acid / RNA substitution, check the box next to it.